 The University of Parma is a State University.
 As such, it is self-governing and has administrative, organisational, and accountancy autonomy, while providing tailored services for students.
 Its centuries-old history dates back to 13th March 962, when Emperor Ottonian I conferred on Uberto, the Bishop of Parma, the initiation of the University in the 'Diploma': this document, which granted the Bishop the power to order and elect legal leaders ('eligere et ordinare notarios'), was the foundation for an educational institution that would last centuries later, and is still preserved in the Bishop's Archives in Parma today.

-The University holds 18 Departments, 36 First Cycle Degree Courses, 6 Single Cycle Degree Courses, 38 Second Cycle Degree Courses, as well as many Postgraduate schools, Postgraduate Teacher Training courses, several Master Programmes and PhD Research Projects.
+The University holds 9 Departments, 40 First Cycle Degree Courses, 6 Single Cycle Degree Courses, 46 Second Cycle Degree Courses (7 of which entirely held in English), as well as many Postgraduate schools, Teacher Training courses, several Master Programmes and PhDs.

 The services and facilities of the University of Parma attract an ever-growing number of students.
-There are information offices and career counselling services to help students with their university-related choices, a strong international network for teaching activities and research, and a lively exchange of students thanks to community programmes and scholarships.
-Libraries, computer laboratories and Internet access points, student residences and canteens, part-time jobs, cultural activities, a toll-free number and post-graduation career counseling are all available to students - along with interviews and specific courses to help our graduates to find jobs.
+There are information points and career counselling services to help students with their university-related choices, a strong international network for teaching activities and research, and a lively exchange of students thanks to community programmes and scholarships.
+Libraries, computer laboratories and Internet access points, student residences and canteens, part-time jobs, cultural activities, a toll-free number and post-graduation career counseling are all available to students - along with interviews and specific courses to help our graduates to find the perfect job.

-The University of Parma website is constantly updated and has a high number of visitors (more than 50,000 accesses per day); it offers students regularly updated information and the ideal interface for communicating with the University.
-Students can also sign up for exams via the Internet, download administrative forms, or access a personal e-mail provided by the University, thus representing a fast and accurate channel of communication.
+The University of Parma website is constantly updated and has a high number of visitors (about 180,000 visitors per month); it offers students regularly updated information and the ideal interface for communicating with the University.
+Students can also sign up for exams via the ESSE3 online platform, download administrative forms, or access a personal e-mail provided by the University, thus representing a fast and accurate channel of communication.